rbaltasar/home_automation_project/README.md

 * New Terrace node for monitoring temperature, humidity and light of the terrace.
 Controls a LED stripe for terrace lightning.
 * Bedroom node upgraded to ESP32.
 It controls directly a LED stripe for bedroom lightning (instead of IR).
 Added feature to monitor the status of the bedroom window.
 * Extended audio node to support guest messages.
 The generic messages are customized with the guest name when the feature is properly configured in the Dashboard.
+* Improved reminder concept.
+Each reminder can be configured to be triggered with an exit event, a good night event, or both.
+The reminders can be switched off from Alexa (all together).

 ## Introduction
 I started this project to create a solution to a lazy problem: my washing machine is in my basement and I live on the third floor.